StardewConfigMenu/StardewConfigFramework/README.md

 For a walkthrough of how to use the framework in your mods [check out the Wiki](https://github.com/Juice805/StardewConfigFramework/wiki)

-## Users

 ### Requirements

- __NOTE:__ This is mod is used as a utility for other mods and on it's own only adds an empty Settings page.
-Beside other mods which take advantage of the framework the requirements are as follows:

  - [SMAPI](https://github.com/Pathoschild/SMAPI/releases)

 ### Mods

  - None yet!
 [But you can be the first!](#modders)

+## Users

+This repo is for modders to enable StardewConfigMenu support, users generally do not need to worry themselves with the contents of this repo.

 ### Credit